-

 Bulgaria was the name of the

-Bulgarian state from Simeon's ****umption of the
+successive Bulgarian states from Simeon's ****umption of the

-title of Tsar in 913
+title of tsar in 913

 until the